mozilla/bigquery-etl/README.md

   - All DAG names need to have `bqetl_` as prefix.
   - `schedule_interval` is either defined as a [CRON expression](https://en.wikipedia.org/wiki/Cron) or alternatively as one of the following [CRON presets](https://airflow.readthedocs.io/en/latest/dag-run.html): `once`, `hourly`, `daily`, `weekly`, `monthly`
   - `start_date` defines the first date for which the query should be executed
+    - Airflow will not automatically backfill older dates if `start_date` is set in the past, backfilling can be done via the Airflow web interface
   - `email` lists email addresses alerts should be sent to in case of failures when running the query
 - To schedule a specific query, add a `metadata.yaml` file that includes a `scheduling` section, for example:
   ```yaml